Cleaning a Crystal Chandelier

 A rule of thumb is to clean your chandelier every 12 months.

 An exception is if your chandelier is near the kitchen, as it can get greasy and will need to be cleaned more often.
-Entryway chandeliers near tend to need more frequent cleaning, as well.
+Entryway chandeliers tend to need more frequent cleaning, as well.

-If your chandelier doesn’t reflect light as well as you think it should, or the crystals appear dusty, milky and spotted…then it’s time to start cleaning!
+If your chandelier doesn’t reflect light as well as you think it should, or the crystals appear dusty, milky and spotted then it’s time to start cleaning!

-Steps for Cleaning your Crystal Chandelier
+Steps for Cleaning a Crystal Chandelier

 If your chandelier has been neglected, you should start with a complete cleaning where you take down the crystals (see below).